-House Points 50 100 150 200 250 300 Rewards Bronze Silver Gold Platinum Diamond Letter Certificate Certificate Certificate Certificate Certificate Home
+House 50 100 150 200 250 30

+Points Rewards Bronze Certificate Silver Certificate Gold Certificate Platinum Certificate Diamond Certificate Letter Home

 Moments of Triumph achievements are rewarded for students reaching milestones in their personal development.
-Target stickers/badges/certificates for academic achievement are issued when a child has achieved a target or outstanding learning/progress and the teacher would like this communicated home.
+Postcard Home/Target sticker for academic achievement is issued when a child has achieved a target or outstanding learning/progress and the teacher would like this communicated home.